dvdgeroconnell/computer_infrastructure/README.md

 @dvdgeroconnell ➜ /workspaces/computer_infrastructure (main) $ **mkdir data/weather**

+### Notes
+/data/weather was not pushed to Github repo, most likely because it is empty.

 ## Task 2
 ### Problem Statement
 Navigate to the data/timestamps directory.
 Use the date command to output the current date and time, appending the output to a file named now.txt.
 Make sure to use the >> operator to append (not overwrite) the file.
 Repeat this step ten times, then use the more command to verify that now.txt has the expected content.